microsoft/FluidFramework/docs/content/start/property-binder/property-binder-overview.md

 ```

 We define a runtime representation for the material, which in this example, will be a
 `THREE.MeshPhongMaterial`.
-We choose the string ‘VIEW’ as the *bindingType*; this string could be any string we want,
+We choose the string ‘VIEW' as the *bindingType*; this string could be any string we want,
 to permit differentiating different runtime representations.

 ```javascript
 myDataBinder.defineRepresentation('VIEW', 'Sample:Material-1.0.0', () => new THREE.MeshPhongMaterial());
 ```

 Next, we define a class that extends the *DataBinding* class, to capture changes to the *Property* hieararchy.
 The
 class can overload the constructor and the onPreRemove functions to capture changes to the lifetime of the
 Material *Property*.

 In the ``initialize()`` function, the class defines a callback to be notified if the subproperty ``color`` is inserted
 (which happens on Material creation), or modified.
-Whenever the underlying Property DDS data is modified, ``changeColor`` is
+Whenever the underlying Property DDS data is modified,
-called and the data binding will update the `THREE.MeshPhongMaterial`.
+``changeColor`` is called and the data binding will update the `THREE.MeshPhongMaterial`.

-The constructor is fetching the representation of the material using [getRepresentation()]({{< ref "docs/apis/property-binder/databinding#property-binder-databinding-getrepresentation-Method" >}}).
+The constructor is fetching the representation of the material using [getRepresentation()]({{< ref
+"docs/apis/property-binder/databinding#property-binder-databinding-getrepresentation-Method" >}}).
 By default,
+[getRepresentation()]({{< ref
-[getRepresentation()]({{< ref "docs/apis/property-binder/databinding#property-binder-databinding-getrepresentation-Method" >}}) returns the representation that has the same binding type as the instance of the *DataBinding*,
-which in this example is ‘VIEW’.
+"docs/apis/property-binder/databinding#property-binder-databinding-getrepresentation-Method" >}}) returns the
+representation that has the same binding type as the instance of the *DataBinding*, which in this example is ‘VIEW'.

 ```javascript
   class MaterialDataBinding extends DataBinding {